gseals/personal-bio-site/README.md

 ## Description

-An application allowing the creator to display projects and applications built during his time at [Nashville Software School](http://nashvillesoftwareschool.com/).
+A single page application allowing the creator to display projects and applications built during his time at [Nashville Software School](http://nashvillesoftwareschool.com/).

 ## Technologies Used